Espruino-Tooling/espruino-documentation/docs/device-controller/CustomDevice/getting-started.md

 ---
-sidebar_position: 6
+sidebar_position: 1
 ---

-# Custom Device
+# Getting Started

 To create a custom device follow the instructions below.